EduardoPolanco/Koostos/README.md

 Koostos was built as a personal offline utility; ideal for quick, one time scans of your local network.

 If no anomalies are found, feel free to delete the app.
-It's not meant to be a long-term install or ongoing monitoring tool.
+It's not meant to be a long term install or ongoing monitoring tool.

 ## 🔒 Disclaimer